Saikat257-ui/Smart-Todo-Backend/README.md

 # Smart ToDo API 📝

-A production-ready RESTful backend system for task management with **JWT authentication**, built with **clean architecture** principles and industry best practices.
-This API demonstrates strong fundamentals in security, scalability, and code organization—perfect for technical interviews.
+A RESTful backend system for task management with JWT authentication, built using clean architecture principles.

 ---